Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- Evans has accumulated 74 catches for 1,035 yards and 14 touchdowns this year.
-He has been targeted 114 times and averages 60.9 receiving yards.
+- Evans' stat line this year shows 74 catches for 1,035 yards and 14 touchdowns.
+He averages 60.9 receiving yards per game and has been targeted 114 times.

 - So far this season, 15.6% of the 731 passes thrown by his team have gone Evans' way.